 - Preheat oven to 350 degrees.

 - In large bowl, cream butter and sugar for 4 minutes until light and fluffy.
-Add eggs, vanilla, lemon juice, and lemon zest and stir to combine.
+Add eggs, vanilla, grapefruit juice, and grapefruit zest and stir to combine.

 - Stir in flour, baking powder, baking soda, and salt and mix just until combined.